 - Advance the quality of tourism services/facilities and the advancement of sustainable tourism development/delivery with information, training, best practices and models;

 - Support diversification and enhanced quality of sustainable tourism experiences by traditional and non-traditional tourism experience providers;

 - Build the capacity of Canada’s tourism operators and destinations to reach new international and domestic markets.

-We are funded through a partnership between the Atlantic Canada Opportunities Agency, and Parks Canada, with support from various provincial and private tourism authorities.
+We are funded through a partnership with the Government of Canada, with support from various provincial and private tourism authorities.

 The Institute is located in beautiful Gros Morne National Park – Rocky Harbour, Newfoundland and Labrador.